Vault 7: Part 10 – "Athena"

 On 19 May 2017, WikiLeaks published the tenth part, "Athena".
 The published user guide, demo, and related documents were created between September 2015 and February 2016.
 They are about a malware allegedly developed for the CIA in August 2015, about a month after Microsoft released Windows 10 with their firm statements about how difficult it was to compromise.
 Both the primary "Athena" malware and its secondary malware named "Hera" are similar in theory to Grasshopper and AfterMidnight malware but with some significant differences.
 One of those differences is that Athena and Hera were developed by the CIA with a New Hampshire private corporation called Siege Technologies.
-During a Bloomberg 2014 interview the founder of Siege Technologies confirmed and justified their development of such malware.
-Athena malware completely hijacks Windows' Remote Access services, while Hera hijacks Windows Dnscache service.
+During a Bloomberg 2014 interview, the founder of Siege Technologies confirmed and justified their development of such malware.
+Athena malware completely hijacks Windows' Remote Access services, while Hera hijacks Windows’ Dnscache service.
 Both Athena and Hera also affect all then current versions of Windows including Windows Server 2012 and Windows 10.
-Another difference is in the types of encryption used between the infected computers and the CIA Listening Posts (LP).
-As for the similarities, they exploit persistent DLL files to create a backdoor to communicate with CIA's LP, steal private data, then send it to CIA servers, or delete private data on the target computer, as well as Command and Control (C2) for CIA operatives to send additional malicious software to further run specific tasks on the attacked computer.
-All of the above designed to deceive computer security software.
-Beside the published detailed documents, WikiLeaks did not provide any evidence suggesting the CIA used Athena or not.
+Another difference is that these types of encryption differ in the infected computers and the CIA Listening Posts (LP).
+As for the similarities, they exploit persistent DLL files to create a backdoor to communicate with CIA's LP, steal private data, then send it to CIA servers, or delete private data on the target computer, as well as Command and Control for CIA operatives to send additional malicious software to further run specific tasks on the attacked computer.
+These were all designed to deceive computer security software.
+Beside the published detailed documents, WikiLeaks did not provide any evidence suggesting whether the CIA used Athena.

 Part 11 – "Pandemic"

 On 1 June 2017, WikiLeaks published part 11, "Pandemic".
 This tool is a persistent implant affecting Windows machines with shared folders.
-It functions as a file system filter driver on an infected computer, and listens for Server Message Block traffic while detecting download attempts from other computers on a local network.
+It functions as a file system filter driver on an infected computer and listens for Server Message Block traffic while detecting download attempts from other computers on a local network.
 "Pandemic" will answer a download request on behalf of the infected computer.
 However, it will replace the legitimate file with malware.
 In order to obfuscate its activities, "Pandemic" only modifies or replaces the legitimate file in transit, leaving the original on the server unchanged.
-The implant allows 20 files to be modified at a time, with a maximum individual file size of 800MB.
+The implant allows 20 files to be modified at a time, with a maximum individual file size of 800 MB.
 While not stated in the leaked documentation, it is possible that newly infected computers could themselves become "Pandemic" file servers, allowing the implant to reach new targets on a local network.